 Lisbon is a very small village located in the state of Ohio.
 With a population of 2,727 people and three constituent neighborhoods, Lisbon is the 370th largest community in Ohio.
-Lisbon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Lisbon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lisbon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lisbon is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lisbon who work in office and administrative support (15.15%), sales jobs (11.60%), and food service (8.50%).
+Unlike some villages, Lisbon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lisbon are a mix of both white- and blue-collar jobs.
+Overall, Lisbon is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lisbon who work in office and administrative support (14.14%), food service (10.56%), and management occupations (7.63%).

-Lisbon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Lisbon does not have a public transit system used by locals to get to and from work.

-The per capita income in Lisbon in 2010 was $19,548, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $78,192 for a family of four.
-However, Lisbon contains both very wealthy and poor people as well.
+The per capita income in Lisbon in 2010 was $19,044, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $76,176 for a family of four.

 The people who call Lisbon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lisbon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lisbon include Irish, English, Italian, and Scottish.

 The most common language spoken in Lisbon is English.
 Other important languages spoken here include Spanish and German.